 Hindu Rope Plant, Hindu Rope, Hindu Rope Hoya, Indian Rope, Angel Rope, Wax Plant, Porcelain Flower, Krinkle Kurl

-Hoya compacta, also known as Hoya carnosa 'Compacta' or Hoya compacta 'Krinkle Kurl', is draping, succulent vine that produces clusters of star-shaped, waxy flowers.
+Hoya compacta, also known as Hoya carnosa 'Compacta' or Hoya compacta 'Krinkle Kurl', is draping succulent vine that produces attractive clusters of star-shaped, waxy flowers.
 The curly leaves grow close on the vine, making it possible to miss new peduncles and buds until they are quite big.
 The leaves vary in size and color, but they can be described as curly Hoya carnosa leaves.
-The flowers are mostly pale pink and the white corona has a red ring in the middle.
+The flowers are mostly pale pink, and the white corona has a red ring in the middle.
 They form almost round balls and last about one week.
 You can find 30 to 50 flowers in an umbel.
 Each flower is up to 0.6 inches (1.5 cm) across.

 How to Grow and Care